thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 The subject alternative name extension MAY be set.
 If it is set, it MUST NOT be marked critical, except when the subject DN contains an empty sequence.

-Per {{!RFC9525}}, when an end-entity certificate is used to respond to TLS connections (as a server), then in order to comply with formats valid for the SNI {{RFC8446}}, the use of a dNSName format for the SubjectAltName is required.
+According to {{!RFC9525}}, when an end-entity certificate is used to respond to TLS connections as a server, it must include a dNSName in the SubjectAltName extension to comply with the Server Name Indication (SNI) format defined in {{RFC8446}}.

 When the server identity is given by an EUI-64 format, then it MUST be encoded in a subjectAltName of type DNS-ID {{RFC9525, Section 1.5}}, as a string of the form `HH-HH-HH-HH-HH-HH-HH-HH` where 'H' is one of the symbols '0'-'9' or 'A'-'F'.

-Domain names MUST NOT contain wildcard (`*`) characters.
+Domain names MUST NOT contain wildcard ('*') characters.
 The subjectAltName MUST NOT contain multiple names.

 Note: The IEEE 802.1AR recomments to encode information about a Trusted Platform Module (TPM), if present, in the HardwareModuleName.
 This